 Type of Product: | Treatment and repellent |

-Not only can this spray be used topically on your cat, but it can also be used on clothing, fabrics, and pretty much any surface inside your home (other than food preparation surfaces) to kill and help prevent fleas and other insects infestations.
+Not only can this spray be used topically on your cat, but it can also be used on clothing, fabrics, and pretty much any surface inside your home (other than food preparation surfaces) to kill and help prevent fleas and other insect infestations.
 It won’t stain fabrics or upholstery either.
 The only downside is that this spray is pricey, which is why it is listed as our premium product.
-But, it is available in different sizes if you only need to treat your pet instead of your whole home, which can save you a little money.
+But it is available in different sizes if you only need to treat your pet instead of your whole home, which can save you a little money.

 4. Natural Chemistry Natural Flea Shampoo for Cats – Best for Kittens